solsticelinux/solstice-os/ROADMAP.md

 is it tight? yeah. but i've got the hardware and the time starting june.

 ## props

-- **claude** — helped me map out this whole thing, made sure the timeline was realistic
 - **linux from scratch** — literally the foundation for everything i'm learning